Quick Start

 - Open the mod descriptor file (

-for VIC3). - Click the Mod Settings button in the floating toolbar at the top right of the editor.
+descriptor.mod, or.metadata/metadata.jsonfor VIC3 and EU5). - Click the mod settings button in the floating toolbar at the top right of the editor.

 - Configure the mod's game type, game directory, and required mod dependencies.